hisbanbardai/tic-tac-toe/README.md

-#Tic-Tac-Toe Game
+# Tic-Tac-Toe Game

 Welcome to the Tic-Tac-Toe game built with React!
-This simple yet classic game allows you to challenge a friend or play against the computer.
+This simple yet classic game allows you to challenge a friend.
 The game provides a user-friendly interface and an engaging experience for players of all ages.

-##Features:
+## Features:

 Two Player Mode: Play against a friend on the same device and take turns marking your moves on the board.
 Interactive Interface: Easily make your moves by clicking or tapping on the desired grid cells.
 Game History: Review the history of your moves and navigate through different game states.

-##How to Play:
+## How to Play:

-###Start the Game:
+### Start the Game:

 Clone the repository to your local machine.
 Run npm install to install dependencies.
 Execute npm run dev to launch the game in your browser.

-###Make Your Move:
+### Make Your Move:

 Click or tap on an empty cell to make your move.

-###Winning the Game:
+### Winning the Game:

 Achieve victory by getting three marks in a row horizontally, vertically, or diagonally.

-###Game Logs:
+### Game Logs:

 Explore the game history to review your moves and track the progression of the match.